 What is the Welton Summer Sophomore Research Apprenticeship Grant?

 The ultimate purpose of the apprenticeship is to allow talented students to learn what research is and how it is conducted within a discipline by participating in actual, cutting-edge research.
 Students who receive the Welton Sophomore Research Award receive a stipend for what would otherwise be an unpaid research experience.
 You will not be a "gopher" in a professor's lab, but will have a significant opportunity to develop research skills and explore the research process while laying the groundwork for future junior and senior research projects.
 You are responsible for finding a faculty member whose research interests you, but once you find a research mentor, the grant will support your summer research in the form of a $2500 stipend.
 You and your faculty advisor are free to arrange any mutually convenient schedule for the work, provided that all work is completed before the fall academic term commences.
 In late July (July 18, 2018), all grant recipients attend a one-day retreat, where they will present their research to fellow apprentices and UW faculty.
+(In most cases the research will not be completed by the date of the retreat, so the retreat presentations can be on the progress of the research to that point.)

 How do I find a faculty member to work with?